Lun-Liu/live-verdi/README.md

 A simple project to experiment with proving liveness properties in [Verdi][verdi].

-It spawns a banking server which keeps the account records, and a trusted ATM to which clients can talk to, for making transactions.
+It spawns a banking server which keeps the account records, and a trusted agent (equivalent of an ATM) to which clients can talk to, for making transactions.

 ## Requirements